MicrosoftDocs/appcenter-docs/docs/transition/index.md

 App Center is built to be the successor of HockeyApp that fills the gap and offers a full continuous integration to delivery lifecycle.
 A single solution for continuously building, testing, releasing, and monitoring your apps.

-The known HockeyApp services, Distribution, Crash Reporting, and Analytics are available in App Center, where they join new services exclusive to App Center: Build, Test, Push Notifications, Auth, and Data.
+The known HockeyApp services, Distribution, Crash Reporting, and Analytics are available in App Center, where they join new services exclusive to App Center: Build, Test, and Push Notifications.
 We continued to build additional features such as iOS autoprovisioning and public app store integrations.
 Because HockeyApp’s distribution, crash reporting, and analytics services are available in App Center, HockeyApp will be retired on November 16, 2019.

 ## November 16, 2019